-We always have the best solutions for London loft conversions, making sure that our customers needs are met.
-If you are finding it difficult to tell whether your property is fit for a conversion, our loft conversion specialists are always ready to help and find you a viable solution.
+We always have the best solutions for London loft conversions, ensuring that our customer’s needs are met.
+If you find it difficult to tell whether your property is fit for conversion, our loft conversion specialists are always ready to help and find you a viable solution.

-We have looked at several loft conversions options that you might consider for your property as well as their advantages and disadvantages.
+We have looked at different types of loft conversion options that you might consider for your property and their advantages and disadvantages.
 The other thing is the different factors that might influence your decision when deciding on a suitable conversion.
 These are just some of the basic things you need to know if you’re thinking of loft extension.

-It is also important to note that building regulations approval is necessary for any loft extension to ensure that the structure is safe.
-We have lofts conversions experts that will help you choose the most suitable style for your home.
+It is also important to note that building regulations approval is necessary for any types of loft extension to ensure that the structure is safe.
+Here at eLoft loft experts are ready to help with your lofts conversions and choose the most suitable style for your home.
 You will also be able to make the most of your underutilised roof space and add value to your property.